-ELECTRICAL OUTLETS -HOUSE 120-VOLT AC
+ELECTRICAL OUTLETS - HOUSE 120-VOLT AC

-A number of standard household electrical outlets are provided throughout the coach for connecting small appliances such as televisions, radios, toasters, etc.
+A number of standard household electrical outlets are provided throughout the motorhome for connecting small appliances such as televisions, radios, toasters, etc.

-An exterior outlet is also located on the outside of the coach near the entrance door or in a storage compartment on the passenger side of the coach.
+An exterior outlet is also located in the rear storage compartment on the passenger side of the motorhome.

-GROUND FAULT CIRCUIT INTERRUPTER
+GROUND FAULT CIRCUIT